• Introduction of living environment of each station

 • "Poor living environment (noise, garbage, lack of parks, etc.)"

 Other important criteria are the convenience of public transportation and ease of access to shopping facilities and medical facilities.
 There are also many cases where underdeveloped infrastructure and high disaster risk are negative factors.
-In addition to this data, word of mouth from residents and reputations on social media were also collected, and the rankings were evaluated based on the actual experiences of people who "regretted living there," resulting in a more reliable ranking.
+In addition to this data, the rankings also compile resident reviews and reputations on social media, and are based on the actual experiences of people who "regret living there," resulting in a more reliable ranking.

-Many of the reasons why a city is considered "unwanted to live in" are that, while it may be acceptable for a temporary stay, the environment can be stressful for long-term living.
+Many of the reasons why cities are considered "unwelcome places to live" are that, while they may be tolerable for temporary stays, the environment can be stressful for long-term living.

-For example, areas with poor public safety are unsuitable for permanent residence because of concerns about raising children and going out at night.
-Additionally, areas with poor transportation access or a lack of medical and educational facilities are likely to be inconvenient as people age and their family structure changes.
-Furthermore, concerns about the ground, risk of disasters, and the closed nature of local communities are also reasons for avoiding permanent residence.
+For example, areas with poor security are unsuitable for permanent residence due to concerns about raising children and going out at night.
+Additionally, areas with poor transportation access or a lack of medical and educational facilities can become inconvenient as people age and their family structure changes.
+Furthermore, concerns about the soil, disaster risk, and the closed nature of local communities are also reasons for avoiding permanent residence.

 Cities in Chiba Prefecture that are considered "unwanted to live in" often have a combination of these negative factors, so it's important to check in advance to avoid regrets in the future.